-Non-cash benefits to which CEO and Chief Officers are entitled for; the use of a company car, rental of residential property and health insurance.
+Non-cash benefits to which the CEO and the Chief Officers are entitled are the use of a company car, rental of residential property and health insurance.
 The death-in-service benefit also forms part of the contract of employment of senior management personnel on the same terms applicable to all other Company employees.